dhasdiel/react-leaflet-ruler/README.md

 # React-Leaflet-Ruler 📏🗺️

-React-Leaflet-Ruler is a ruler plugin for react-leaflet that create from leaflet-ruler repository [leaflet-ruler repository](https://github.com/gokertanrisever/leaflet-ruler).
+React-Leaflet-Ruler is a ruler plugin for react-leaflet that create from [leaflet-ruler repository](https://github.com/gokertanrisever/leaflet-ruler).

 ## Installation